ryanbethel/node-minimal/readme.md

 A very simple Begin app with the minimum necessary file structure to get going on Begin

+---

+## Deploy your own

+Deploy your own clone of this app to Begin!

+$DEPLOY

+---

 ## Getting started
 - Start the local dev server: `npm start`